AtaydeEnrique/AtaydeEnrique/README.md

 ## I'm a Mechatronics Engineer, Developer, and Gamer!

-- 🔭 Always learning, looking forward to improve everything i do!
+- 🔭 Always learning, looking forward to improve everything I do!
 - 🌱 I’m currently becoming a pro in Python!
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects

 ### Connect with me: